IlariaPilo/hashing-benchmark-docker/README.md

 In order to download the datasets used by the benchmark script, simply run:
 ```
-cd hashing-benchmark-docker
+cd scripts
 bash setup_datasets.sh
 ```
-The script also performs automatic downsampling and patches the `hashing-benchmark-docker/src/support/datasets.hpp`.
+The script also performs automatic downsampling and patches the `hashing-benchmark-docker/code/src/support/datasets.hpp`.

 You can specify the directory where we want our data to be loaded:
 ```